Arturo Ledesma

-Arturo Javier Ledesma Pérez (born 25 May 1988) is a Mexican professional footballer who plays as a defender for Liga de Expansión MX club Atlético Morelia.
+Arturo Javier Ledesma Pérez (born 25 May 1988) is a Mexican professional footballer who plays as a centre-back for Liga de Expansión MX club UdeG.

 Biography

 Arturo is a young player that shows a lot of potential.
 At only 18 years of age, he had already debuted with Mexican giants Chivas in the Clausura 2007 tournament as well as in the CONCACAF Champions' Cup.
 Ledesma made his professional debut on February 17, 2007, against Atlante, a 0–3 away win for the Rebaño.

 Family

 Arturo's father is the former Chivas goalie Javier "Zully" Ledesma.
 One of his cousins is former professional baseball player, Nomar Garciaparra.